hcoberdalhoff/hcoberdalhoff.github.io/_posts/2021-08-27-TeamsCopy.md

 For this procedure, you can use basically anythig that can talk [REST](https://de.wikipedia.org/wiki/Representational_State_Transfer).
 Just for quality of life, I will use my own MS Graph wrapper / PS module [MEMPSToolkit](https://github.com/hcoberdalhoff/MEMPSToolkit/).
 This allows me to use `Invoke-GraphRestRequest`, which abstracts some of the REST-headaches away.

-Btw, if you wonder how to use this say in MS Graph Explorer, you can in your head replace `Invoke-GraphRestRequest -resource ...` with `GET https://graph.microsoft.com/v1.0/...` as `GET` is the default method.
+Btw, if you wonder how to use this, say, with curl or MS Graph Explorer, you can in your head replace `Invoke-GraphRestRequest -resource ...` with `GET https://graph.microsoft.com/v1.0/...` as `GET` is the default method.

 So, `Invoke-GraphRestRequest -resource "/groups"` is equivalent with `GET https://graph.microsoft.com/v1.0/groups` if you use curl or other tools.

 In this post I assume you already managed to [authenticate](https://github.com/hcoberdalhoff/MEMPSToolkit/#authenticate-against-ms-graph) and have enough permissions.